Vampiro (cocktail): Preparation

 Vampiros may be made in a tall glass or an old fashioned glass.
 Bartenders may first "rim" the glass with Kosher Salt, which is done by placing a layer of Kosher Salt on a chopping board, moistening the glass' rim with lime juice or water, and then placing the upside down glass rim onto the Kosher Salt, so that the salt sticks to the moistened rim.
 The second step is to fill half the glass with ice and add one or two shooter glasses full of high quality Tequila.
 The next stage is to add the flavouring elements.
 This is done by squeezing a fresh lime into the glass, adding a few grains of salt, adding citrus-flavoured soda pop, until the glass is 4/5 full, and then adding spicy Viuda de Sanchez (or orange juice, lime juice and pico de gallo).
 The final step is to stir the ingredients so that the flavours are properly blended.

-The vampiro is claimed to have originated in San Luis Soyatlán, Mexico, created by fruit stand vendor Oscar Hernández and traditionally sold in clear plastic bags with a straw.
-Hernández originally prepared the drink for his own consumption, but was quickly asked to make them by his customers and the drink has spread by word of mouth.
+According to journalist Duncan Tucker, the vampiro originated in San Luis Soyatlán, Mexico, where it is traditionally sold in clear plastic bags with a straw.
+A local fruit stand vendor named Oscar Hernández claims to have created the drink.
+He says he initially prepared it for his own consumption, but his customers quickly asked to make it for them, and the drink spread by word of mouth.